JesseBuesking/jquery.hotkeys.extended/README.md

 #About
-**jQuery Hotkeys** is a plug-in that lets you easily add and remove handlers for keyboard events anywhere in your code supporting almost any key combination.
+**jQuery Hotkeys Extended** is a plug-in that lets you easily add and remove handlers for keyboard events anywhere in your code supporting almost any key combination.

-This plugin is based off of the plugin by Tzury Bar Yochay: [jQuery.hotkeys](http://github.com/tzuryby/hotkeys)
+This plugin is based off of the plugin by John Resig: [jquery.hotkeys](https://github.com/jeresig/jquery.hotkeys) which is based off of the plugin by Tzury Bar Yochay: [jQuery.hotkeys](http://github.com/tzuryby/hotkeys)

-The syntax is as follows:
+The original plugin's syntax is as follows (and still works):

     $(expression).bind(types, keys, handler);
     $(expression).unbind(types, handler);